leoport256/AmazonPay/AmazonPayHttpClient/README.md

 AmazonHttpClientFactory.CreateForUnitedStates,
 AmazonHttpClientFactory.CreateForJapan,
 AmazonHttpClientFactory.CreateForEurope
 methods

-## payload signing
+## Payload signing

-Ones initializing amazon pay on frontend you should send payload and signing to amazon.
+Ones initializing amazon pay on frontend you should send payload and sign to amazon.

 Use ISignatureClient interface for it.
-It added by Add HttpClient to ServiceCollection or you can create it by call SignatureClientFactory.Create
+It is added by AddHttpClient to ServiceCollection or you can create it by call SignatureClientFactory.Create